mihailupu514/Introduction-to-Robotics-2019-2020/LaboratoryHomeworks/Readme.txt

 Arduino Uno

 Purpose :  We use the joystick to switch the values displayed .
 While the dp is blinking , swipe left/right to select the digit .
 To lock on the specific digit , press the sw button .
 While the dp state is high , swipe up/down to cycle between 0-9.
 To save the change , press sw once again .

+LCD Menu with joystick control
+Requirements :
+Connection Cable
+Jumper wires
+Joystick
+Arduino Uno
+Potentiometer
+330 Ohm Resistor
+Breadboard
+Auxiliar Breadboard

+Purpose: We created a menu which included Start Game , Settings and Highscore .
+In the settings we can change the starting level (0-9) .
+Based on the level , the score increases .
+Once every 5s the level is incremented and the score is equal to level * 3 .
+After 10 seconds the game ends and the score is saved in the programmable read-only memory of the arduino (aka eeprom) .
+Even after resetting the setup , the highscore remains saved .